Zoltaneusz/Ti8MTest/README.md

 2. Middle level is defined in ***keywords.resource***
 3. Lowest level is the file ***Ti8MTest.py***

 Following html files may be used in the test cases to circumvent server waiting times.
-Test cases 1 and 5 may use these files to intercept network responses and bypassing real server data.
+Test cases 1 and 5 may use these files to intercept network responses and to bypass real server data.
 1. TC1 Network Request Mock.txt
 2. TC5 Network Request Mock.txt